Home ยป Oddities

 The Great Jack O’Lantern Blaze in the Hudson Valley is open most nights from mid-September through mid-November.
 If you opt instead to go to the Blaze on Long Island, it is open from late September through early November.

-Tickets must be purchased online prior to arrival (They check tickets as you enter the parking area), and tickets often sell out days or even weeks in advance, especially on weekends.
-In 2023, tickets for adults cost $42-57 and tickets for kids are $34-49, depending on the night that you visit.
+In 2024, tickets for adults cost $42-52 and tickets for kids are $34-44, depending on the night that you visit.
 Ticket prices also increase a bit if you buy them on the day of your visit (though, again, they often sell out ahead of time, so buy your tickets early).

 Pumpkin Covered Bridge at the Great Jack O'Lantern Blaze in Westchester County NY